 About Us

-Our Vision, Mission, Values and Country Management Team.
+Our Vision, Mission, Values, Board of Directors and Country Management Team.

 ActionAid Nigeria was established in 1999 and registered with Corporate Affairs Commission in 2007.
 We are a national non-governmental, not for profit, non-partisan organisation and an affiliate member of the ActionAid International Federation which is registered as a non-profit in the Netherlands with footprint in over 70 countries across the world.
 Federation members maintain strong relationships of interdependence and mutual accountability, ensuring a strong balance between self-rule and shared rule.